The Rundown

 This may sound like a strange question, but it’s important to consider the way in which your pet is fed.
 Some dogs can deal with “free-feeding” (leaving a constant supply of food available for your pooch to snack on as the day goes), but this is not a good idea for Collies.

-A high-calorie meal twice a day with a couple of treats in between is a great routine to get your Collie into.
+A high-calorie meal twice a day with a couple of treats in between is a great routine to get your Border Collie into.
 You can add some canned dog food as a kibble topper to up calorie a little if necessary, but be mindful that wet dog food is often very calorie-dense.

-Some Collie owners feed their pooch only once a day, but we advise against this due to their highly active natures.
+Some Border Collie owners feed their pooch only once a day, but we advise against this due to their highly active natures.
 They burn food off pretty quickly and so two meals a day is the best way to ensure that they always have enough energy.

 What are the keys to a balanced diet for Border Collies?